-A wash-and-go is dependent upon you applying your products when your hair is still super wet.
-If I allow my hair to dry out at any point then I can forget about a wash and go.
+Your curly hair wash and go is dependent upon you applying your products when your hair is still soaking wet.
+If I allow my hair to dry out at any point then I can forget about a defined wash and go.

-The Steps to a Perfect Wash and Go that Lasts for Days
+The Perfect Wash and Go Steps that Lasts for Days

 Step 1 – Cleanse and Detangle

-Start with cleansing and detangling your hair in the shower (or over your washbasin).
-If you’re the type to only cowash your hair, meaning you use a conditioner to wash your hair and no shampoo, then I would suggest doing a clarifying rinse with Apple Cider Vinegar (ACV) in preparation for your wash and go hairstyle.
+After you pre-poo or deep condition, start with cleansing and detangling your hair in the shower (or over your washbasin).
+If you’re the type to only cowash your hair, meaning you use a conditioner to wash your hair and no shampoo, then I would suggest doing a clarifying rinse with Apple Cider Vinegar (ACV) after cowashing in preparation for your wash and go hairstyle.

-After using your favourite conditioner, I still use Herbal Essences Hello Hydration for simple cowashes, then apply a mix of one-part ACV to 3-parts water to your hair as a rinse.
-Slowly massaging it into your hair as if you’re shampooing, paying special attention to your scalp.
+To do this, after using your favourite conditioner, I still use Herbal Essences Hello Hydration for simple cowashes, then apply a mix of one-part ACV to 3-parts water to your hair as a rinse.
+Slowly pour and massage it into your hair as if you’re shampooing, paying special attention to your scalp.
 This removes any product buildup from your hair and any gunk residing on your scalp.

 Your hair and scalp will feel squeaky clean and brand new, ready for your wash and go products.
-If you shampoo regularly then this step may not be as critical but I would still incorporate an ACV rinse into my regimen at least once a month.
-It helps especially when you feel as if your hair has gotten used to your products, to clarify and refresh your strands.
+If you shampoo regularly then this step may not be as critical but I would still incorporate an ACV rinse into your regimen at least once a month.
+It helps to clarify and refresh your strands, especially when you feel as if your hair has gotten used to your natural hair products.
 This is one of my favourite wash and go shampoo and conditioner sets for full-on wash days.

 Step 2 – Apply Wash And Go Products